sbj1811/USNationalParkGuide/README.md

 ## Features

-* MVP architecture
+* MVVM architecture with Repository Pattern
+* Android Jetpack - LiveData, ViewModel, Room with RxJava
-* Descriptions of each park’s key features and history, with links to additional resources.
+* Descriptions of each parkEntity’s key features and history, with links to additional resources.
 * Current weather condition.
 * List of Trails and Campground with additional details.
 * Park-related news, alerts, and events.
-* Tag your favorite park sights.
+* Tag your favorite parkEntity sights.
 * Supports UI for multiple phone and tablet sizes.
 * Uses Expresso Unit tests for UI and Intents.
 * Google and Email sign-in.